MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/5-governance-disciplines.md

 - Operations management issues or oversights.

-A future unit in this module will apply this discipline to the early needs of our customer narrative for Tailwind Traders.
+Later, we'll apply this discipline to the early needs of our customer narrative for Tailwind Traders.

-## Deployment Acceleration discipline
+### Deployment Acceleration discipline

 Automating governance leads to automation in adoption.
 Providing infrastructure as code (IaC) templates to the various adoption teams helps them quickly deploy workloads into compliant, well-managed environments.